Frequently Asked Questions

 When do interviews begin and end?

-Our interview season occurs mid-October through mid-January.
+Our interview season occurs between December and February.
 We only interview candidates on scheduled interview dates.

 Once I get an invitation to interview, what information will you send me?

-Once a candidate has been notified that they are invited for an interview and a date has been agreed upon, the candidate will receive a link to our website for more information about the area and our institution, the interview schedule for that date, and a list of hotels that our candidates frequently use during their visits.
+Once a candidate has been notified that they are invited for an interview and a date has been agreed upon, the candidate will receive a link to our website for more information about the area and our institution and the interview schedule for that date.
 We have moved to an electronic format in an effort to have less negative impact on our environment.

 Does your program have a policy on family planning?